 Fiduciary funds are used to account for resources held for the benefit of parties outside the District.
 Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the District's own programs.
-The District's only fiduciary funds are a private-purpose trust fund and an agency fund.
-All of the District's fiduciary activities are reported in separate statements of fiduciary net position cash basis and changes in fiduciary net position cash basis on pages 20-21.
+The District's only fiduciary funds are custodial funds.
+All of the District's fiduciary activities are reported in separate statements of fiduciary net position cash basis and changes in fiduciary net position cash basis on pages 22-23.
 These activities are excluded from the District's other financial statements because the assets cannot be utilized by the District to finance its operations.